MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   /// When script tries to access the buffer after calling `chrome.webview.releaseSharedBuffer`,
   /// JavaScript `TypeError` exception will be raised complaining about accessing a detached ArrayBuffer,
   /// the same exception when trying to access a transferred ArrayBuffer.
+  ///
+  /// Closing the buffer object on native side doesn't impact access from Script and releasing the buffer
+  /// from script doesn't impact access to the buffer from native side.
+  /// The underlying shared memory will be released by the OS when both native and script side releases the buffer.
   HRESULT Close();
 }